2022 European Athletics Championships

 The 2022 European Athletics Championships were the 25th edition of the European Athletics Championships and were held in Munich, Germany, from 15 to 21 August 2022.

 They were part of the European Championships, a multi-sport tournament which brings together the existing European Championships of some of the continent's sports.

+The venue Olympiastadion had previously hosted the Athletics events during the 1972 Summer Olympics.

 Germany headed the medal table on 7 gold medals, while Great Britain, second on gold medals won with 6, won the most overall medals, 20.